 Ungraded eggs must be packed in clear cartons that are marked as “uninspected”, in letters that are at least 2 cm tall.
 The eggs themselves must be clean, have no visible cracks, must not be leaking, and must be kept at a temperature of 7°C or less until they leave the farmer’s possession.

 Any egg farmer may obtain their own CFIA grading license, which enables them to grade their own eggs and/or eggs from another producer.
 Once a license is obtained from the CFIA, an egg farmer must also apply for a grading license from EFA.
 Please contact the Canadian Food Inspection Agency directly to learn more.

-Alberta Agriculture and Forestry has a website dedicated to poultry, which houses a wide variety of information about industry-related issues, including resources specifically about raising chickens and raising small flocks in Alberta
+Alberta Agriculture and Irrigation has a website dedicated to poultry, which houses a wide variety of information about industry-related issues, including resources specifically about raising chickens and raising small flocks in Alberta